The LASIK Procedure

 - The femtosecond laser is used to create a thin flap, which is then carefully folded out of the way. (click here to see a laser flap being created)

-- The excimer laser reshapes the cornea. (click here to see the flap lift and laser treatment applied)
+- The excimer laser reshapes the cornea to correct your prescription. (click here to see the flap lift and laser treatment applied)

 - The flap is replaced, where it adheres naturally.